November 1932 Geneva shooting: Background

 The 1930 cantonal elections had given 37 legislative seats of the Grand Conseil to the Socialist Party of Geneva, but none in the executive at the Conseil d'État as the party did not want to be a minority in a right wing government.
 The political climate significantly deteriorated after a series of scandals such as that of the Bank of Geneva, which bankrupted owners of small portfolios, compromised traditional right-wing parties, and led a Radical council member to resign.

+The international context was threatening with the rise of fascism in Europe.
+In 1922, Benito Mussolini seized power in Italy, followed by Engelbert Dollfuss in Austria in 1932.
+Meanwhile, the elections of July 31, 1932, foreshadowed Adolf Hitler's rise to power in Germany in 1933.
+The Union Nationale, whose sole leader from 1935 onward was Georges Oltramare, was the Swiss political movement that most closely aligned itself with the Italian fascist model.
+A major figure in the Italian Socialist Party, Benito Mussolini was expelled from this party in November 1914 because of his opposition to Italian neutrality.
+At the end of the First World War, he founded the fascist movement.
+Under his rule, he persecuted his former socialist comrades, some of whom chose exile in Switzerland.
+Mussolini personally supported the Swiss fascists Arthur Fonjallaz and Georges Oltramare (aka "Géo").

-In December 1930, the writer and journalist Georges Oltramare (aka "Géo") founded the Ordre politique national (OPN), a fascist political party, whose virulent anti-Marxist stance seduced a part of the bourgeoisie in Geneva.
+In December 1930, the writer and journalist Georges Oltramare had founded the Ordre politique national (OPN), a fascist political party, whose virulent anti-Marxist stance seduced a part of the bourgeoisie in Geneva.
 On 24 June 1932, the OPN merged with the Union de défense économique, a political party of industry owners and entrepreneurs, creating the Union Nationale.
 The new party promoted gradually a fascistic programme of a strong state, economic corporatism and persecution of Marxists and Jews.
 It had a paramilitary structure, with fascist-style ceremonies and discipline: its members would wear a uniform (comprising berets and grey shirts) and parade with music.
 The Party had one member at the Conseil d'État, seating alongside Radicals and Democrats.
 The Party held rallies attacking Léon Nicole's Socialist Party, Jacques Dicker, and the whole of the worker's Unions and the left-wing parties of Geneva.
 Street brawls occurred between militants of the Socialist Party and those of the Union nationale.

 Left-wing politics were dominated by the Socialist Party, whose leader Nicole and theoretician Dicker favoured an alliance with the Communists.
 The shooting revealed lines of fracture within the Socialist movement, as well as within the Workers' Unions, with a reformist wing led by Charles Rosselet (president of the federation of workers' unions of the canton of Geneva) and an anarchist wing led by Lucien Tronchet.

 Conventional right-wing forces were in danger both of being marginalised by the Union nationale, and of being defeated by the Socialist Party.